redhat-developer/odo/docs/website/docs/command-reference/describe-binding.md

 For each of these resources, the following information is displayed:
 - the resource name,
 - the list of the services to which the component is bound using this service binding,
+- for each service listed, the namespace containing the service, if any; otherwise, it means that the current namespace was used,
 - if the variables are bound as files or as environment variables,
 - the naming strategy used for binding names, if any,
 - if the binding information is auto-detected.